RalphKGM/lightnovel-voice/README.md

 # lightnovel-voice

-An AI-powered light novel reader that voices narration and character dialogue with distinct, emotionally aware voices — turning a flat text file into something that feels like a full cast production.
+An AI-powered light novel reader that voices narration and character dialogue with distinct, emotionally aware voices turning a flat text file into something that feels like a full cast production.

 ## what im aiming for

 Upload a light novel chapter.
 The AI reads it, figures out who is talking and how they feel, assigns each character a distinct voice, and plays it back as if a full cast recorded it.
 The narrator gets one voice.
 Rimuru gets another.
-Each character's emotional state — trembling, cold, whispering, shouting — is reflected in how the voice sounds, not just what it says.
+Each character's emotional state like trembling, cold, whispering, shouting and is reflected in how the voice sounds, not just what it says.

 Eventually: ambient sound effects layered underneath.
 Rain when it rains.
 Thunder when it strikes.
 Silence when it matters.